eldarlrd/eldarlrd/blog/2025-11-25-cognitive-complexity.md

 **Explaining cognitive complexity measurement for writing cleaner & more maintainable code.**

-A new method [published by the SonarSource in 2017,](https://sonarsource.com/docs/CognitiveComplexity.pdf) overcoming the shortcomings of Cyclomatic Complexity, helping to better identify problematic code fragments in large codebases written in modern languages.
+A new method [published by SonarSource in 2017,](https://sonarsource.com/docs/CognitiveComplexity.pdf) overcomes the shortcomings of cyclomatic complexity, helping to better identify problematic code fragments in large codebases written in modern languages.
 It also tries to better reflect the mental model of a software developer, rather than strictly following an arbitrary mathematical model.